Confluence Document Management: How I use it to keep my docs organized in 2026

-Confluence Document Management refers to the use of Confluence for the computerized management of all types of documents including policies, manuals, presentations, and more.
+Confluence Document Management refers to using Confluence to manage all types of documents, including policies, manuals, presentations, and more.

-Confluence has many built-in features, and you can add additional features through 3000+ apps that are available on the Atlassian marketplace.
+Confluence has many built-in features, and you can add more through 3,000+ apps available on the Atlassian Marketplace.

 Why Confluence?